KatherLab/BrainTrain/README.md

 ## Outputs

-Results are saved to parent directory:
+Results can be saved to parent directory (or whatever locaton is suitable):
 - `../models/` - Model checkpoints
 - `../scores/` - Prediction scores
 - `../logs/` - Training logs